davidjosearaujo/e-des/README.md

     <img src="./prints/03-key-exchange-index.png">
 </div>

-## Why is shuffling necessary ?
+### Why is shuffling necessary?

 For correct generation of the S-boxes, these must follow some rules, such as:

 - Being deterministically computed.
-- Every value must repeat it self exactly 16 times across all the boxes.
+- Every value must repeat itself exactly 16 times across all the boxes.

 The most efficient method for creating these boxes is to generate a sequential list of 4096 values, ranging from 0 to 256 (0x00 to 0xff), with each value repeating itself 16 times.
 Subsequently, this list can be effectively shuffled through a derivation function associated with the encryption key.

-In this project, I introduced a concept I referred to as the **_Rubik Shuffling_**.
+In this project, I introduced a concept I referred to as **_Rubik Shuffling_**.
 The idea involves treating a list of 4096 elements as a 64 by 64 square matrix.
 Using a 128-bit shuffling key, where all values are subject to a modulus of 64, half of this key is employed to determine offsets for rotating the columns, while the other half determines offsets for rotating the rows.
-This technique essentially reorders the elements within the matrix using these calculated offsets, resulting in the Rubik Shuffling process.
+This technique essentially reorders the elements within the matrix using these calculated offsets, resulting in the Rubik's Shuffling process.

 <div align="center">
     <img src="./prints/04-rubikshuffle.png">
 </div>

-# Feistel Networks in encryption and decryption
+## Feistel Networks in encryption and decryption

-## Feistel Networks
+### Feistel Networks

 In the encryption process itself, much like DES, E-DES employs Feistel Networks.
 A Feistel Network represents a widely used symmetric-key block cipher construction in modern cryptographic algorithms.
 Its operation involves iteratively dividing the input block into two equal halves (4 bytes each in E-DES) referred to as the left and right sides.
 Subsequently, it applies a series of rounds where one half undergoes a transformation while the other half remains unaltered.
 This transformed half typically undergoes a complex function, which, in the case of E-DES, involves using the value of each byte as an index within the provided _S-box_ and substituting it with the value located at that index.
 This process iterates for a predetermined number of rounds (16, one for each _S-box_), ultimately culminating in the combination of the two halves to yield the final ciphertext.